 - Community group must be based on open and voluntary participation

 - Participation based on local domicile (within close proximity to the RESS project)

 An application for a Community-Led Project must be made in conjunction with a Sustainable Energy Community member.
-The SEC must be identified in the Declaration of Community-Led Project, together with a description of the relationship between the Applicant and the Sustainable Energy Community.
+The SEC must be identified in the Declaration of a Community-Led Project, together with a description of the relationship between the Applicant and the Sustainable Energy Community.

 *Note: the above criteria are based on the terms and conditions of RESS-1 and are subject to change under future auctions.
 Please refer to the relevant auction Terms and Conditions when available.